nr-johnson/writing/README.md

 ## You may use my code if you wish

 If you find my work helpful, feel free to use it.
-Just keep in mind that the content displayed on my site (stories, map, character/location information, etc. are copyrighted).
+Just keep in mind that the content displayed on my site (stories, map, character/location information, etc.) is copyrighted.